Dependent-related Tax Updates:

 For 2020, the credit allowed for an adoption of a child with special needs is $14,300.
 The maximum credit allowed for other adoptions is the amount of qualified adoption expenses up to $14,300.

 Clymer, Hall & Davis

 Call for an appointment today!
 452-1040 or toll free 1-800-736-6707

 General Tax Updates/News:

 • Moving Expenses

 Moving expenses are now only deductible for military.
-Any employer payments or reimbursements will be taxable.
+Employer payments or reimbursements may be taxable.

 • Net Investment Income TaxTaxpayers may be subject to the net investment income tax (NIIT) — a 3.8% tax on the lesser of net investment income or the excess of MAGI over $250,000 ($200,000 if single or head of household, $125,000 if married filing separately).
-The NIIT does not apply to nonresident aliens.• Alternative Minimum Tax (AMT) Exemption AmountsThe AMT exemption has increased to $70,300 for individuals, and $109,400 for married couples.
+The NIIT does not apply to nonresident aliens.• Alternative Minimum Tax (AMT) Exemption AmountsThe AMT exemption has increased to $71,700 for individuals, $111,700 for married couples filing jointly, and $55,580 for married couples filing separately.

 • American Opportunity Tax Credit

 The American Opportunity Tax Credit provides a maximum credit of $2,500 per eligible student.